sspacedoutz/sspacedoutz/README.md

 kinda inactive , c*h + int is okay :-)

 Younger than 15 iwc unless we've been friends , basic dni.
 House of Puso fans dni or dont talk about it around me makes me uncomfortable because of personal reasons so dont be surprised if i act different when its brought up .
-Same for the other genres of vent animation . ty
+Same for the other genres of vent animation .
+I just personally dont think those kinds of content should have a fandom , as it can be very harmful to vunerable and young people . ty

 On a happier note, int if you like Blocktales !!!! and other games lol .
 I'm actually a pretty social guy and I will match energy most of the time . :-) i'm usually with my friends as i'm most comfortable hanging out with them .